 Airbnb properties are often a cost-effective alternative to hotels in major cities.
 However, there has been a nationwide scam going on you should be aware of and as you’ll see when you read this article, it’s unclear what your legal rights of recourse are: Airbnb scam

 With some prevention and research, you can avoid the need to go to court when a car deal goes bad.
 First, here’s some info from the FTC about buying and owning a car: https://www.consumer.ftc.gov/topics/buying-owning-car

-Next, there are certain dealers here in Las Cruces you should avoid, according to other consumers.
+Next, there are certain dealers here in Las Cruces you should avoid, according to other consumers, so ask around and check online reviews like Yelp.
 This could be true for buying a car or having one serviced there.
-These reviews on sites like Yelp, if truthful, and the listing here are protected by law and are not considered defamation, libel or slander.